 Markzware‘s FlightCheck, the patented preflight solution to check prepress files for print quality control,

-section offers the following Ground Controls:
+offers the following Ground Controls:

 Read on to learn how these preflight features can help you.

 The Ground Controls listed below all flag for different types of images.
 When the Ground Control for an image type is set to Error or Warning, FlightCheck can flag any images of that type detected in the preflighted document.
 Below is some additional information about each image type, including some typical image resolution.

 Pict – Pict files were the standard for Mac computers up through OS9.
 Pict files are RGB and do not work in CMYK workflows.

 TIFF – TIFF or Tagged Image File Format images can come in many flavors.
 TIFF is one of the more common high resolution image formats in wide use in the print industry.
 Typically you leave this Ground Control set to Off.

 EPS – Encapsulated Postscript that is pixel based.
 These are files usually created in Photoshop.
 This Ground Control is Off by default as EPS files are commonly accepted in the print industry.